 Display and sort submissions

-From the IRIS home page, after sign-in, click on any of the options: “Draft Submissions”, “Ongoing Submissions” or “Completed Submissions”;
+From the IRIS home page, after sign-in, click on any of the options: “Draft Submissions”, “Ongoing Submissions” or “Completed Submissions” present under “Submissions” Tab;

 If you have an IRIS Industry Manager role, you will see all the submissions that you have created, plus all the submissions in which you have been added as a contributor.
 If you have a Contributor role, you will see all the Submissions to which you have been added as a Contributor.
 If you have both roles, you will see all submissions of your own and those for which you have been added as a Contributor.
 In all cases, you will see submissions for all the Organisations to which you are affiliated (in IAM);